 On February 5, 2024, FNBPA announced its entry into consent orders (together, the "Consent Orders") with the DOJ and the North Carolina State Department of Justice.
-The Consent Orders resolve allegations that, from 2017 to 2021, FNBPA- including as a successor in interest to Yadkin Bank, which FNBPA acquired in 2017, committed violations of the Fair Housing Act and the Equal Credit Opportunity Act (Regulation B), as well as the North Carolina Unfair and Deceptive Practices Act, within the Charlotte, North Carolina, and Winston-Salem, North Carolina assessment areas.
+The Consent Orders resolve allegations that, from 2017 to 2021, FNBPA-including as a successor in interest to Yadkin Bank, which FNBPA acquired in 2017, committed violations of the Fair Housing Act and the Equal Credit Opportunity Act (Regulation B), as well as the North Carolina Unfair and Deceptive Practices Act, within the Charlotte, North Carolina, and Winston-Salem, North Carolina assessment areas.
 The Consent Orders were approved by the U.S. District Court for the Middle District of North Carolina on February 13, 2024.

 We are committed to full compliance with the Consent Orders; however, achieving such compliance will require attention from our management, and will cause us to bear costs to implement their terms.
 Actions taken to achieve compliance with the Consent Orders may affect our business or financial performance, and may require us to reallocate resources away from existing operations or to alter our business practices, operations, products and services, and risk management practices.
-Our failure to comply with the requirements of the Consent Orders could cause us to incur additional significant compliance costs or subject us to additional enforcement action, and any deficiencies in our compliance practices, as well as the terms of the Consent Orders may adversely affect our reputation in the communities we serve and among third parties with which we conduct business.
+Our failure to comply with the requirements of the Consent Orders could cause us to incur additional significant compliance costs or subject us to additional enforcement action, and any deficiencies in our compliance practices, as well as the terms of the Consent Orders, could result in additional inquiries, investigations or enforcement actions.
+Further, the existence of the Consent Orders may adversely affect our reputation in the communities we serve and among third parties with which we conduct business.

 Under the current regulatory framework governing proposed business combinations, an institution's compliance with the fair lending laws and whether it is subject to an open or pending enforcement action are significant factors for the federal banking agencies in determining whether a proposed transaction is consistent with safe and sound banking principles.
 Further, the OCC has announced a proposed rule to amend and enhance its regulatory framework for review of proposed national bank merger transactions under the Bank Merger Act (BMA).
 Under the OCC's proposed rule, the OCC staff is unlikely to view a proposed merger transaction involving an acquirer with an open or pending fair lending enforcement action as being consistent with approval under the BMA.
-Although the Consent Orders constitute the resolution of open enforcement actions, under the OCC's evaluation of any proposed transaction we may present to the OCC for approval.
+Although the Consent Orders constitute the resolution of open enforcement actions, under the OCC's proposed rule ongoing compliance in a timely manner with the Consent Orders would be an important factor in the OCC's evaluation of any proposed transaction we may present to the OCC for approval.
 The Consent Orders will be in effect for a minimum of five years, which term could be longer depending upon the extent and timing of the requisite loan subsidies that will be paid by FNBPA to qualified applicants.
 Accordingly, if the OCC's proposed rule is adopted as proposed, our ability to pursue strategic growth initiatives involving combinations with other banking organizations may be substantially limited.
 As a result, should we pursue future bank acquisitions, we expect the bank regulatory approval process to be prolonged and more costly than we have experienced in the past, which restrictions could materially adversely affect our business, results of operation and financial condition.